0xPolygon/polygon-cli/README.md

 - `c` Will call random functions in our load test contract
 - `f` will call a specific function on the load test contract.
 The function is specified using the `-f` flag
+- `2` Will run an ERC20 transfer test.
+It starts out by minting a large amount of an ERC20 contract then transferring it in small amounts
+- `7` Will run an ERC721 test which will mint an NFT over and over again
+- `i` Will call the increment function repeatedly on the load test contract.
+It's a minimal example of a contract call that will require an update to a contract's storage.
+- `r` Will call any of th eother modes randomly
+- `s` Is used for Avail / Eth to store random data in large amounts
+- `l` Will call a smart contract function that runs as long as it can (based on the block limit)

 This example is very simple.
 It runs 1000 requests at a max rate of 1 request per second against the http rpc endpoint on localhost. t's